She already had a voice. The internet just would not repeat it back.

 "I was nervous when Troy reached out to me.
 I understand.
 This is what past trauma can do to you, but take our time to listen to him.
 I urge you to open up your mind and give me a chance to deliver your website in your own voice.
 You won't regret it.
 Thank you."

-— Nkemdilim Nwofor, PMHNP-BC · Evolving Minds Psychiatry, Las Vegas · PL-NKEM-EVOLVINGMINDS-REF
+Nkemdilim Nwofor, PMHNP-BC · Evolving Minds Psychiatry, Las Vegas · PL-NKEM

-You're probably worried this is just another vendor who'll talk over you, take too long, and bill more than you agreed.
+You are probably worried this is just another vendor who will talk over you, take too long, and bill more than you agreed.

-That's the suspicion Nkem brought too.
+That is the suspicion Nkem brought too.
 The receipt above is what she came back with after she lived through the build.
 The pattern that worked for her -- affordable entry, paid-in-full handshake, voice-first writing, recovered continuity, no chase -- is the same pattern available to you.
-The proof is on this page.
-The next step below is the simplest one: name what's leaking from your site, and we work from there.
+The next step is the simplest one: name the one thing your site keeps missing, and we work from there.

-One conversation.
-Free.
-We start with the loss you want gone first.
+We start with the one thing you most want fixed.